Subspace accelerated measure transport methods for fast and scalable sequential experimental design, with application to photoacoustic imaging: Introduction

-The optimal design $\design_k^*$ that maximizes~\eqref{eq:EIG_k} typically lacks an analytical form, and thus must be approximated numerically.
-This presents a combination of challenges, as the iEIG does not have a closed-form expression outside specific cases, e.g., those involving linear parameter-to-observable maps, Gaussian priors, and additive Gaussian noise.
-The primary challenge arises in approximating nested expectations with respect to the densities $\target(\params \given \design_k, \data_k, \Hist_{k-1})$ and $\target(\data_k \given \design_k,\Hist_{k-1})$ in \eqref{eq:EIG_k}, and accessing the ratio $\frac{\target(\params \given \design_k, \data_k, \Hist_{k-1})}{\target(\params \given \Hist_{k-1})}$ in the KL divergence calculation.
+The iEIG~\eqref{eq:EIG_k} does not have a closed-form expression outside specific cases, e.g., those involving linear forward maps, Gaussian priors, and additive Gaussian noise.
+This leads to a combination of challenges.
+The primary challenge arises in approximating nested expectations with respect to the densities $\target(\params \given \design_k, \data_k, \Hist_{k{-}1})$ and $\target(\data_k \given \design_k,\Hist_{k{-}1})$ in \eqref{eq:EIG_k}, and accessing the ratio $\frac{\target(\params \given \design_k, \data_k, \Hist_{k{-}1})}{\target(\params \given \Hist_{k{-}1})}$ in the KL divergence calculation.
 In the first stage, with a tractable prior $\target(\params \given \Hist_{0}) \coloneqq \target(\params)$ that can be directly sampled, the EIG is commonly approximated using a nested Monte Carlo estimator, or a Laplace approximation of the intractable posterior~\cite{BeckMasourEspathTempone:2020,HuanMarzouk:2013:1,WuChenGhattas:2023:1}.
-However, approximating the incremental EIGs at subsequent stages ($k > 1$) becomes increasingly complicated, as drawing samples from the intractable prior distribution $\target(\params \given \Hist_{k-1})$ in later stages is a known challenge---often requiring specifically designed Markov-chain-based samplers \cite{CuiLawMarzouk:2016:1,girolami2011riemann,martin2012stochastic}.
+However, approximating the incremental EIGs at subsequent stages ($k > 1$) becomes increasingly complicated, as drawing samples from the intractable prior distribution $\target(\params \given \Hist_{k{-}1})$ in later stages is a known challenge---often requiring specifically designed Markov-chain-based samplers \cite{CuiLawMarzouk:2016:1,girolami2011riemann,martin2012stochastic}.
 Moreover, the dimensionality of the parameters will further aggravate the complexity of sampling \cite{cotter2013mcmc,mattingly2012diffusion,roberts2001optimal}.
 We propose a likelihood-informed, measure-transport-based approach to sequentially approximate optimal designs, which is computationally feasible and scalable with dimension, while simultaneously characterizing the posterior distribution of the inverse problem.